Costs grantholders can claim on a grant

 Only provided in specific circumstances, for example, as part of an International Recruitment Supplement award.

-For lead applicants, staff employed on the grant or others contributing to the research to work away from their host organisation (and for accompanying partners and dependants).
+For lead applicants, staff employed on the grant or others contributing to the research to work away from their administering organisation (and for accompanying partners and dependants).

 See the relevant scheme webpage for details on the allowances you can claim for.